We are on a mission to inspire millions of Indonesian children to live sustainably.

-"Neither life, nor travelling is about being rich materially, but it’s about getting your ass up and do something that makes you happy--and it’s a bonus if you can make others happy along the way.
+"Neither life, nor traveling is about being rich materially, but it’s about getting your ass up and doing something that makes you happy--and it’s a bonus if you can make others happy along the way.
 Education, however, is something that makes you realize those things, along with issues such as inequality, poverty, and ecological issues.
 None of us are equal at the beginning of the “Monopoly” game of life, but education can equalize those differences.
-Love your family, appreciate friends, like what you do for a living, do sports, travel to learn about world around you."
+Love your family, appreciate friends, like what you do for a living, do sports, travel to learn about the world around you."

 "I was born in a small village in Central Java, and when I work now with Green-Books.org, I realize that I had a very pleasant childhood because I lived with nature.
 After one year of teaching in a very remote forest area in South Sumatra, and five years working on alternative education in Jakarta, I am really proud to join the Green-Books.org team and find space to learn how to care more for our environment and about education for sustainability.